AvocadoAI-Lab/sensex_pulse/README.md

 ## Environment Variables

-The following environment variables are required for deployment:
+The following environment variables are required for development:

 - `NEXT_PUBLIC_API_URL`: The URL for the API endpoint

-Add additional environment variables in the deployment workflow as needed.

 ## Contributing